act-rules/act-rules.github.io/_rules/form-field-label-descriptive-cc0f0a.md

 ## Accessibility Support

 - Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
 Depending on this, some elements can have one of the applicable [semantic roles][semantic role] and fail this rule with some technology but users of other technologies would not experience any accessibility issue.
+- `aria-busy` exists but, currently, is not widely supported, so the rule ignores it.

 ## Background